Kevin Beary: Biography

-Beary is the son of former Winter Park, Florida, University of Central Florida Police Chief Ray Beary, and the brother of Police Chief Richard Beary.
+Beary is the son of former University of Central Florida Police Chief Ray Beary, and the brother of Police Chief Richard Beary.
 His educational background includes a bachelor's degree from Liberty University and a master's degree in criminal justice from the University of Central Florida.

 He was first elected in 1992 as a Republican.
 After election to his fourth term, he changed his party affiliation to Independent.

 After Beary's election in 1992, Marianne Scholer, a former top-ranking woman in the Orange County Sheriff's Office was demoted and reclassified from major to lieutenant.
 She accused Sheriff Kevin Beary of sexual discrimination and filed a lawsuit which was settled in 1995 against a payment of $76,250.

 In 2005, Beary had his aides use driver's license records to find the address of a journalist at the Orlando Sentinel who wrote an article critical of him, so that he could write her a letter in response.
 This was a violation of the Driver's Privacy Protection Act of 1994.

 In 2004 and 2005, Beary was accused of corruption by a former subordinate turned political rival in the 2004 sheriff's race and a local television news station.
 This resulted in an audit of homeland security spending by his department.
 Beary was later cleared of any wrongdoing by a Florida Department of Law Enforcement investigation.
 On April 20, 2007 the Florida Ethics Commission found probable cause to believe that Beary violated Florida ethics laws as a result of his involvement in his homeland security business and filed four counts against him.
 Beary was prosecuted by the Florida Attorney General's Office and was to face trial on October 24, 2007 before a State of Florida Division of Administrative Hearings Judge on Case # 07-001820EC where Beary could have faced penalties up to removal from office.
 In 2009 Beary pleaded guilty to violating Florida ethics laws.
 He was fined a total of $20,000 and ordered to have no business relationship with the company he started using tax dollars and public employees for three years and given a public reprimand and censure by the Governor of Florida.

 Beary did not run for reelection in 2008, instead endorsing Democratic candidate Jerry Demings.
 Demings won the election, and took over from Beary on January 5, 2009.